tridapallil/youtube_api/README.md

 ***Clone the project

-***Create .env file and put all the global variables values
+***Create .env file and put all the global variables values (at this project, i let the .env file to make it easier)

 ```
 yarn install